laravel/spark-next-docs/src/spark-stripe/events.md

 [[toc]]

 Spark dispatches several [events](https://laravel.com/docs/events) that you may intercept and handle based on your application's needs.
 We will describe each of these events below.
-Each event defines a `$billable` instance and a `$subscription` instance as public properties available for your application.

 ## `Spark\Events\SubscriptionCreated`

 This event is dispatched when a subscription becomes `active`.
+The event's public properties include `$billable` and `$subscription`.

 ## `Spark\Events\SubscriptionUpdated`

 This event is dispatched when a subscription is changed.
 Possible changes include plan changes, quantity changes, pausing a subscription, or resuming a subscription.
+The event's public properties include `$billable` and `$subscription`.

 ## `Spark\Events\SubscriptionCancelled`

 This event is dispatched when a subscription expires.
 This happens when a paused or cancelled subscription is no longer within its cancellation "grace period".
+The event's public properties include `$billable` and `$subscription`.

 ## `Spark\Events\PaymentSucceeded`

 This event is dispatched when a new Stripe invoice is created.
+The event's public properties include `$billable` and `$invoice`.

 ## Grace Periods